 “Website redesign” can be daunting words for upper management to hear, but not if you know how to talk to them about what a redesign really means and how it can strengthen the bottom line.

-These six convincing arguments can help you persuade your boss that it’s time for a website redesign.
+These six persuasive arguments can help you convince your boss it’s time to fix your website issues with a redesign.

 Your website isn’t responsive.

 Your website may look good on a desktop computer, but if the design doesn’t translate to mobile (think: pages not scaling correctly or need-to-know info getting lost in a sea of scrolling), you could be losing users within less than a few seconds of them arriving.
 Consumer activity on mobile devices surpasses that of desktop usage, so it makes smart business sense to invest in a mobile-friendly design.

 Nearly 40% of users will leave a website if it takes too long to load or is difficult to navigate.
 Basically, if your site isn’t functioning the way it’s built to operate, users will have a negative experience and they’ll leave.
 Invite your boss to play around on the website as if they were a first-time visitor, and give them specific actions to take (the same ones you want users to take).
 Ask them to look for these possible issues that show your website needs a redesign: